Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: Introduction

 Code is discrete, symbolic, and syntactically unforgiving: a single misplaced character can render an entire program useless, and long-range dependencies span hundreds of lines.
 Moreover, correctness standards are absolute: a program either compiles or it does not.
 By every intuition about what should be easy for machines, code generation should therefore be among the hardest tasks in artificial intelligence.

 Instead, it is where ML has made its most consistent progress.
 Large models trained with prediction objectives now write nontrivial programs, refactor codebases, and solve algorithmic problems previously out of reach~\citep{chen2021}.
-Meanwhile, reinforcement learning (RL), despite being interactive, closed-loop, and adaptive by design, collapses under distribution shift and fails to accumulate general competence even with massive interaction budgets.
+Meanwhile, reinforcement learning (RL), despite being interactive, closed-loop, and adaptive by design, has produced striking successes in closed domains such as board games~\citep{silver2016} and robotic control.
+Recent RL-trained reasoning models~\citep{deepseekr1} have also achieved impressive results on code and mathematics, though invariably by building on supervised pretrained models and coupling RL with structured verification (Section~\ref{sec:expressibility-hurts}).
+Yet RL alone consistently struggles to accumulate transferable competence across tasks, even with massive interaction budgets.

 The familiar explanations for this disparity do not withstand scrutiny. ``RL needs more compute''~\citep{kaplan2020} does not explain why the pattern persists across orders of magnitude in scale, and ``the reward signal is too sparse''~\citep{sutton2018} does not explain why sparse feedback works for some tasks and not others.
 More broadly, the pattern survives improvements in hardware, optimizers, simulators, and representation learning.
 This persistence suggests that the primary obstacle is structural rather than architectural.